brioche-dev/tangramdotdev-bootstrap/README.md

 - `clean_<component>(_<platform>)?_dist`
 - `clean_<component>(_<platform>)?_sources`

 Omitting the platform is equivalent to specifying your host platform.
-For example, `clean_dash_dist` and `clean_dash_universal_macos_dist` are equivalent on a macOS computer.
+For example, `clean_dash_dist` and `clean_dash_universal_darwin_dist` are equivalent on a macOS computer.

 Note that multiple platforms may depend on the same sources.
 Using a platform-specific target to clean sources will affect all platforms that share that source.
-For example, running `make clean_dash_amd64_linux_sources` will force `make dash_universal_macos` to re-download the source code as well.
+For example, running `make clean_dash_x86_64_linux_sources` will force `make dash_universal_darwin` to re-download the source code as well.

 ### Listing